Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 ![purchase order]()

-- - Enter the address you want the stock to be shipped to
+-Enter the address you want the stock to be shipped to

-- - Select a shipping method for the purchase order
+-Select a shipping method for the purchase order

-- - Estimate and enter the shipping cost
+-Estimate and enter the shipping cost

-- - Set start shipping and expected delivery date
+-Set start shipping and expected delivery date

-- - Select the payment term
+-Select the payment term

-- - Choose the way to place order: N/A, Email, Phone, Fax, Vendor website
+-Choose the way to place order: N/A, Email, Phone, Fax, Vendor website

 After this step, choose **Save** and the purchase order status will be changed to ***Pending***.
 At this time, you can choose to Send Request to the supplier (Request will be sent to suppliers’ email address), Print the purchase order, Cancel or Confirm Purchase Order.